libuv/libuv/docs/src/misc.rst

     .. versionadded:: 1.12.0

+    .. versionchanged:: 1.26.0 `UV_MAXHOSTNAMESIZE` is available and represents
+                               the maximum `buffer` size required to store a hostname and terminating `nul` character.

 .. c:function:: int uv_os_getpriority(uv_pid_t pid, int* priority)

     Retrieves the scheduling priority of the process specified by `pid`.
 The